spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/data-transformers/index.md

 ## Overview

 Data Transformers are responsible for transforming data from one form to another based on a certain configuration.
-As a result, backend systems can manipulate data without changing the frontend at all (such as table datasource, select datasource, etc.).
+As a result, backend systems can manipulate data without changing the frontend at all (such as table datasource, select datasource).

 Anyone may use the Data Transformer Service to modify data by configuring a specific `DataTransformer`.